coolgk/node-mvc/README.BASE.md

 ### Unit Tests

-Dependencies are injected into methods, you can easily mock them for your tests.
+Dependencies are injected into methods, you can easily mock them in your tests.

 ### Entry Point (Router)